PRATAP-KUMAR/gdm-extension/README.md

 ### A gnome-shell extension for customizing GDM Login Screen for GNOME v42 and above.
 Customize background colors, images, blur for each monitor upto 4 monitors for GDM Login Screen from the login screen itself.
-Customize Shell themes, Icon themes, Fonts, Logo, Banner messages for GDM Login Screen from the login screen itself.
+Customize Shell themes, Accent Colors, Icon themes, Fonts, Logo, Banner messages for GDM Login Screen from the login screen itself.

 ### prerequisite packages
 1. `zip`